nathanjclark/shuttle-etl/TUTORIAL.md

 ### Prerequisites

 Before we dive into the implementation, you'll need to set up a few things.
 First, create a free [Shuttle account](https://console.shuttle.dev) if you haven't already.
-Shuttle's free tier is generous enough for development and many production workloads, making it perfect for getting started with Rust-based ETL jobs.
+Shuttle's community tier is generous enough for development, making it perfect for getting started with Rust-based ETL jobs.

 Next, install the [Shuttle CLI](https://docs.shuttle.dev/getting-started/installation) on your development machine.
 The CLI handles project initialization, local development, and deployment with simple commands that abstract away the complexity of cloud infrastructure management.